 In December 2015, I was evaluating all of our shabby, old cookware with an eye to replacing it.
 I bravely peeked into our kettle and thought I saw copper instead of tin.
 The interior was reddish and blackish, streaky and evil-looking.
 Boiling water in copper is not considered safe.
 There are differing opinions on just how unsafe it is, but it's probably never a good idea.
 Our kettle had probably been that way for years.
-I mentioned this during a visit to the liver specialist and she eagerly offered to subject me to a battery of tests for copper poisoning.
+I mentioned this during a visit to the liver specialist I'd been seeing, and she eagerly offered to subject me to a battery of tests for copper poisoning.
 I said no, and pulled our Bodum kettle out of storage.
-I also took photos of the kettle's interior and emailed them to Simplex's customer service, with links to relevant old blog posts of mine.
+I also took photos of the Simplex kettle's interior and emailed them to their customer service, with links to relevant old blog posts of mine.

 They sent me a replacement kettle for free.
 It arrived in time for Christmas, packed in a fancy carton and wrapped in a soft fabric bag.
 At first I was delighted and planned to writing a glowing update here.
 Upon further inspection, the kettle's tin lining was already mottled black and gray.
 It looked almost as unwholesome as my old kettle.
 I suspected they'd sent me a reject or a refurb.
 When we used it, it had a sickly, half-hearted whistle we could barely hear.